Skip navigation

 The interviewer may not be open about their budget and they may persist in asking you for yours.
 If this happens, I would personally back down and give them my salary ‘range’ rather than seem unsympathetic to their request.
 If they are not going to give you an idea of salary at this point, you don’t want to risk wasting time, and someone needs to identify whether you are both on the same page.

-I recommend practicing your response.
+I recommend practising your response.
 The more comfortable you are when you get asked this, the less likely you are to be conditioned by the interviewer and the conversation is more likely to go the way YOU want it to go.

 Good luck!